rphmeier/rob.tech/_posts/2024-02-03-nearly-optimal-polkadot-merklization.md

 ![](/assets/images/merklization_diagrams/page_1.svg)

-This diagram shows a scaled-down version of the page, but the property of having 64 bytes over holds for all N.
+This diagram shows a scaled-down version of the page structure from the proposal.

 When keys are fixed-length, value-carrying nodes can never have children - they are always leaves.
 Therefore, to query a value stored under a key, you must load all the nodes leading up to that key.
 Due to the page structure, this also implies loading that node's siblings, as well as all the sibling nodes along the path.
 Having the path and all the sibling nodes to a key, or set of keys, is all the information that is needed to update a binary Merkle trie.

 One problem that arises in binary merkle tries due to long shared prefixes is long traversals, assuming that your only two kinds of nodes are leaf nodes and branch nodes.
 Many Polkadot-SDK keys start with 256-bit shared prefixes - with these usage patterns, you'd traverse through 256 layers of the binary trie before even getting to a differentiated part.
 Luckily, Ethereum and Polkadot-SDK have already worked around this issue with an approach known as **extension nodes**.
 These nodes encode a long shared run of bits which all descendants of the node contain as part of their path.
 These work slightly differently in Ethereum and Polkadot-SDK, but achieve the same effect.
 Systems like Jellyfish have gotten rid of them entirely, because if your keys are uniformly distributed the odds of having long shared prefixes in a crowded trie are pretty small.
-But in the Polkadot-SDK model they still make sense.
+But in the Polkadot-SDK model extension nodes still make sense.

 These properties to uphold, assumptions to relax, and usage patterns to support let us finally arrive to a sketch of the solution.
 First, we will turn our variable-length keys into fixed-length keys with a **uniform and logically large size** with an **efficient padding mechanism**.
 Second, we will **introduce extension nodes without substantially increasing disk accesses**.